Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

 In Indonesia, as elsewhere, there are several types of online platforms for shopping.

 People may also buy from marketplaces, another B2C channel, where different e-tailers sell products.
-This is the space occupied by the likes of Lazada, Tokopedia, Bukalapak, OLX14, Blibli, Zalora15, and Elevenia16.
+This is the space occupied by the likes of Shopee, Lazada, Tokopedia, Bukalapak, among others.
 Depending on the platform, sellers may include both SMEs and individuals, and even the eCommerce company that hosts the marketplace.

 Customers might purchase directly from businesses for their availability of supply or because they trust the seller or brand.
 On the other hand, online shoppers may turn to other consumers to find unique products or affordable second-hand items, such as on OLX.